 Easy-peasy, that’s what this software is all about, right?

-Assign your concurrent task to the same resource.
+Create another independent task and assign it the same resource.
 Done!

 This is where you could stop.
 Because you’ll see that both tasks are assigned and your resource is aware of their schedule.
 But what if you want to prioritize tasks?
 Or make it clear that one doesn’t require as much effort as the other.